AyuubMohamud/Biriq/README.md

 - IF1: generate PC and predict.
 - ICache: fetch instruction from cache or miss and fill.
 - Predecode: Prepare and decode operands as necessary to simplify rename.
-- Rename: Move elimination/Resource allocation/Dispatch to Schedulers
+- READ: Rename/Eliminate(MOV's from instruction stream)/Allocation(of free registers and scheduler slots)/Dispatch to Schedulers
 - Issue: Issue to a specific functional unit.

 From here on it splits into three pipelines: Integer, Memory and Mul/Div/CSR.